the brief

 The client

-Our clients were excited by the opportunity to own a slice of Orange’s history, but they were also very clear about wanting the home to stand out in the market when the time comes to sell.
+Our clients were excited by the opportunity to own and live in a slice of Orange’s history for the next 5 or so years, but they were also very clear about wanting the home to stand out in the market when the time comes to sell.
 Rather than blending in, the goal was to create a home future buyers would instantly connect with.
 Having a clear end value in mind helped guide smart decisions throughout the process, balancing quality, character and budget.
 It was a joy adding complementary layers of detail and a few standout moments to this beautiful old home.

 The space

 Originally built in 1911, the house has been home to many over the years – from a farmer to a sawmiller, an English soldier and a metal fabricator.
+The previous owner had left a full collection of deeds and documents to the property right back to when it was built.
 Several lean-to additions had been added across decades, which required careful consideration alongside the building designer.
-We explored multiple layout iterations before landing on a solution that respected the home’s history while setting it up for the next chapter.
+We explored multiple layout iterations before landing on a solution that respected the home’s history while also ensuring the clients were comfortable with the budget.

 The result